prometheus/cloudwatch_exporter/README.md

 occurred during the scrape, and `cloudwatch_exporter_scrape_duration_seconds` contains the duration of that scrape.

+### Special handling for certain DynamoDB metrics

+The DynamoDB metrics listed below break the usual CloudWatch data model.

+ * ConsumedReadCapacityUnits
+ * ConsumedWriteCapacityUnits
+ * ProvisionedReadCapacityUnits
+ * ProvisionedWriteCapacityUnits
+ * ReadThrottleEvents
+ * WriteThrottleEvents

+When these metrics are requested in the TableName dimension CloudWatch will return data only for the table itself, not for its Global Secondary Indexes.
+Retrieving data for indexes requires requesting data across both the TableName and GlobalSecondaryIndexName dimensions.
+This behaviour is different to that of every other CloudWatch namespace and requires that the exporter handle these metrics differently to avoid generating duplicate HELP and TYPE lines.

+When exporting one of the problematic metrics for an index the exporter will use a metric name in the format `aws_dynamodb_METRIC_index_STATISTIC` rather than the usual `aws_dynamodb_METRIC_STATISTIC`.
+The regular naming scheme will still be used when exporting these metrics for a table, and when exporting any other DynamoDB metrics not listed above.

 ### Cost

 Amazon charges for every API request, see the [current charges](http://aws.amazon.com/cloudwatch/pricing/).